Commutative Algebra of Generalised Frobenius Numbers: Introduction

 \begin{theorem}\cite{RahSab06} The Frobenius number $F(a_1,\dots,a_n)$ is the given by the formula:

-where ${\rm reg}_Q(S/I_L)$ is the Castelnuovo-Mumford regularity of $S/I_L$ with respect to its grading by $Q$.
-In order words, the Frobenius number is the maximum $Q$-degree of the highest Betti number of $I_{L(a_1,\dots,a_n)}$ as an $S$-module subtracted by $\sum_i a_i$. \end{theorem}
+where ${\rm reg}(S/I_L)$ is the Castelnuovo--Mumford regularity of $S/I_L$ with respect to its $(a_1,\dots,a_n)$-weighted grading.
+In other words, the Frobenius number is the maximum weighted degree of the highest Betti number of $I_L$ as an $S$-module subtracted by $\sum_i a_i$. \end{theorem}